An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata

-What is even worse, this severe degradation of data accuracy was not traded off for meaningful privacy guarantees, due to the loose parameters employed by the USCB to enforce DP \cite{census2020}.
-Moreover, several authors have demonstrated that the claims of disclosure risk ensuing from the reconstruction attacks in \cite{abowd2021, hawes2022} were vastly overstated \cite{ruggles2022,Muralidhar2022}.
-A major issue is that there are usually a lot of different reconstructions compatible with the released output, which makes it impossible for the attacker to know which is the good reconstruction (the one corresponding or closest to the original data) \cite{Muralidhar2022}.
+Several authors have demonstrated that the claims of disclosure risk ensuing from the reconstruction attacks in \cite{abowd2021} and \cite{hawes2022} were vastly overstated \cite{ruggles2022,Muralidhar2022}.
+A major issue is that there are usually a lot of different reconstructions compatible with the released output, which makes it impossible for the attacker to know which is the good reconstruction (the one corresponding or closest to the original data) \cite{Muralidhar2022,Muralidhar2023}.

-After assessing the situation, the USCB recently decided to abstain from using DP to protect the American Community Survey for the foreseeable future since ``it’s also not clear that differential privacy would ultimately be the best option'' \cite{daily2022}.
+After assessing the situation, the USCB decided to abstain from using DP to protect the American Community Survey for the foreseeable future since ``it’s also not clear that differential privacy would ultimately be the best option'' \cite{daily2022}.

-However, a recent paper by Dick et al. \cite{dick2023confidence} claims it is possible to rank records reconstructed by an attacker to reflect how likely they are to belong to the original data.
-Those authors propose a \emph{confidence-ranked reconstruction attack} that reconstructs records from the published census statistics and ranks them by how frequently they appear in multiple reconstructions.
-The authors claim that the produced ranking can be used by an adversary to conduct a variety of targeted attacks on individuals because the highest-ranked reconstructed records have a large chance of appearing in the original data.
+However, a recent work by Dick \emph{et al.} claims it is possible to rank records reconstructed by an attacker to reflect how likely they are to belong to the original data \cite{dick2023confidence}.
+The authors propose a \emph{confidence-ranked reconstruction attack} (\textbf{CRR}) that reconstructs records from the published census statistics and ranks them by how frequently they appear in multiple reconstructions.
+The authors assert that their ranking can be used by an adversary to conduct a variety of targeted attacks on individuals because the highest-ranked reconstructed records have a high chance of appearing in the original data.
 As a conclusion, they raise ``sober warnings on the privacy risks of releasing precise aggregate statistics of a dataset'' and note that ``the only defenses against [reconstruction attacks] are to introduce imprecision in the underlying statistics themselves, as techniques like differential privacy do''.
-Exactly what the USCB did in the 2020 Census release \cite{keller2023}.
+This is precisely what the USCB did in the 2020 Census release \cite{keller2023}.